Air Dry Clay Hearts

 Heart shapes cut from fabric with polka dot and checkered patterns on a red and white mat.

 Press down hard so the napkin and clay are cut through.
 This will make it easier and prevent tears in the napkin.
-As soon as you are done cutting, remove the excess napkin on the scraps so you can reuse the clay.
+As soon as you finish cutting, remove any excess napkin from the scraps so you can reuse the clay.

 Various heart-shaped cutouts with polka dot and plaid patterns on a light background.